-Non Federal Share: The portion of allowable project costs not borne by the NBRC.
+Non Federal Share: The portion of allowable project costs not borne by the NBRC and/or another federal funder.

 Obligations: The amounts of orders placed, contracts and subawards, goods and services received, and similar transactions by a recipient during a budget period that will require payment during the same or a future budget period.
 NBRC also considers obligations a commitment and/or expenditure of funds.